bvilnis/bennysbytes_old/content/en/blog/posts/2023-03-16/index.md

   **Observability is too expensive and resource-intensive:** While observability does require an investment in tooling and infrastructure, the benefits far outweigh the costs.
 By proactively identifying and addressing issues, observability can save you time, money, and headaches down the line.
 Plus, there are plenty of open-source and cost-effective observability tools available to suit a range of budgets and needs.

   ## Wrapping Up
-  Observability is a powerful concept that has the potential to revolutionize how we manage and maintain software systems.
+  Observability is a powerful concept that has the potential to revolutionise how we manage and maintain software systems.
 By providing a more comprehensive understanding of system behavior, observability enables engineers to diagnose and resolve issues quickly and effectively, making it an invaluable asset in the SRE toolkit.

   However, it's essential to remember that observability is not a silver bullet or a replacement for traditional monitoring practices.
 Instead, it works best when combined with monitoring to provide a robust, multi-faceted approach to system management.